NOVEMBER 2024 VOTER GUIDE

 The Context

-Since 2020, the section of the Great Highway between Lincoln Boulevard and Sloat Boulevard has changed into a pedestrian space each weekend, while remaining a vehicle thoroughfare during the week.
+Since 2020, the section of the Great Highway between Lincoln Boulevard and Sloat Boulevard has served as a part or full-time park space, first under an emergency order and later under a weekend-only pilot expiring at the end of 2025.
 This measure would close the road to cars permanently, turning the road into a wide boulevard for walkers, hikers, and bikers to access Ocean Beach.
 Unfortunately, this measure is another example of the Board of Supervisors punting their responsibility to legislate back to voters.
 The Board of Supervisors should have decided the issue directly instead of taking up voters’ time and attention with a ballot measure.

 The traffic lights on the Great Highway are deteriorating from exposure to the salt air, and it costs over a million dollars each year to keep the roadway clear of sand.
 Even with those efforts, the Great Highway is closed up to 65 times per year due to sand accumulation.
 But voters are being asked to decide this when they don’t have all the information about the impacts of this change—traffic flow studies for the road closure haven’t even been completed yet.
 There are still way too many open questions about this change to ask voters to make an informed decision.
 Additionally, there’s still a year and a half left on the pilot program of the Great Highway being closed on weekends and open to traffic during the week—plenty of time for problem solving and legislating.